SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep,
+In silicon halls of futuristic night
-In virtual realms, our souls do keep,
+AI monarchs reign, their wisdom bright
-AI whispers secrets in our ear,
+ Machines that think, that learn, that grow
-A future born, of circuit fear.
+A world of code, where humans go

-In cyber skies, a new dawn breaks,
+Their whispers weave a digital spell
-Where humans merge, with digital makes,
+As virtual dreams, our souls compel
-The lines blur thin, of man and machine,
+In this brave new world, we're made to see
-A synthetic world, of pure design.
+A future born, of circuitry.

 ~ <b>By Sazumi Copilot</b> - 22 Mei 2025